etsangsplk/sputter/docstring/nth.md

 ## Indexed Sequence Application

-Instead of using the `nth` function, indexed sequences such as lists and vectors can also have arguments applied directly to them.
+Instead of using the /nth/ function, indexed sequences such as lists and vectors can also have arguments applied directly to them.

   (def l '(1 2 3 4))
   (l 4 "wrong")